VVLPriyanka/ai-travel-planner/README.md

-# Voyage Ledger — AI Travel Planner
+# Voyage — AI Travel Planner

 A multi-user web app that generates a day-by-day travel itinerary, budget estimate, hotel suggestions, and a climate-aware packing list using an LLM agent — with full